Are you planning a trip to San Francisco for your first time? Here’s your beginner’s guide to San Francisco with everything you must know.

 4 – An overview of the city and its neighborhoods

 - Downtown or also called the city is the heart of San Francisco.
 It includes Union Square, the Financial District, Chinatown, The Embarcadero, Fishermans Wharf, Telegraph Hill, North Beach, Russian Hill, Nob Hill, Tenderloin and Civic Center, so literally the area between Van Ness Avenue, Market Street and the Waterfront.

 - Downtown, SoMa (South of Market), Waterfront and Chinatown are the most visited parts of San Francisco.
 But I strongly recommend you to go beyond these areas and visit other neighborhoods.

 - Haight-Ashbury used to be the most famous neighborhood in the 1960s with the flower-power movement.
 Today you see a significant upturn, the prices have increased, however you can still figure that it is a hippie-place.

 - Pacific Heights is the posh area of San Francisco with beautiful boutiques and cafés, expensive restaurants and awesome mansions with luxury cars parked outside.

-- Castro is also know as the gay capital of the world.
-Murals, fabulous architecture and a small-town atmosphere characterizes Castro Village.
+- Castro is also known as the gay capital of the world.
+Murals, fabulous architecture and a small-town atmosphere characterize Castro Village.

 - Mission District is the Mexican-Latin heart of San Francisco and meeting point of artists and hipsters.